Are you an adviser? Go to Unbiased Pro

 We’ll now run through below what you must do before selling shares.

-There are many reasons why investors might want to sell their shares, but the most likely reason is that something drastic has changed.
+There are many reasons why investors might want to sell their shares.

 Depending on your own experience, you should consider how valid your reasoning is behind selling up, as rash decision-making and stocks and shares trading don’t tend to go hand in hand.

-You should take the emotion out of it and not sell because of impatience, excitement or fear.
+You should step back and weigh up your decision - don’t sell because of impatience, excitement or fear.

 You should also consider whether a share price drop is likely to be short-term or in response to one-off bad news, to which a solution may already be in the works.